 It is becoming common to build new websites on a Content Management System (CMS) platform.
-Simply put, that means that a website is put together using modules and components that all work smoothly as one whole, rather than custom web design that is completely coded by hand.
+Simply put, that means that a website is put together using modules and components that all work smoothly as one whole, rather than a custom web design that is completely coded by hand.
 In addition to standardizing development, a CMS site simplifies the updating of content and often allows for the website owner to make changes without any programming experience or in-depth technical knowledge.

 Of the CMS platforms available, WordPress offers the widest flexibility, reliability, and ease of use.
 It provides a framework for a wide array of variables and allows developers to build in the exact capabilities that are needed by each client.
 The core code is light and fast, and the design can be extended infinitely.

-WordPress websites are expanded through smaller programs or modules that are known as plugins and widgets, and there are literally thousands available.
-These plugins can create e-commerce or calendaring functions, they can provide for blogging, news feeds and forums, they can interface with social network marketing sites, or display galleries and other visual material.
+WordPress websites are expanded through smaller programs or modules that are known as plugins and widgets, and there are thousands available.
+These plugins can create e-commerce or calendaring functions, they can provide for blogging, news feeds, and forums, can interface with social network marketing sites, or display galleries and other visual material.
 Plugins and widgets can extend the capabilities of navigation, menus, and site design.
 They can even help generate better search engine optimization.
 For just about any purpose your website would need, a plugin or widget exists to help build the capabilities.

-Semi Custom Web Design
+Semi-Custom Web Design

 Originally a blogging platform, WordPress has grown so much in popularity as a CMS that a large variety of design themes are available.
-Beginning a semi custom web design with website templates saves both time and money on the project.
+Beginning a semi-custom web design with website templates saves both time and money on the project.

 A new website development project based on WordPress will have solid standardized development, flexibility of features, and ease of upkeep for the owner.
 Starting with the WordPress CMS platform is starting the right way.